denvaar/word_game/README.md

 The [third version](https://github.com/denvaar/word_game/tree/version-three/lib) illustrates how the game can utilize functions from a standardized, battle-tested module, called `GenServer`.
 Using a `GenServer` for this game replaces the need to write our own recursive function to watch for messages.
 As a result, the code will be less error prone, and adhear to a standardized specification.
 The code is also refactored into separate modules, so that it's a bit more maintainable and clear.

+Want to make the game even better?
+I recommend Dave Thomas's course: https://codestool.coding-gnome.com/courses/elixir-for-programmers in which you will build an even better hangman-style game.

 ## Installation